-- Understand why the term "Menstrual Materials" is used. - When it is appropriate to supplement for a specific material. - Comprehend key term such as "satisfaction" and "worry" to support translation into other languages, and to feel confident to support respondents to answer these questions.
+- Understand why we use the term "Menstrual Materials," and when it is appropriate to supplement this for a specific material. - Comprehend key MPNS terms such as "satisfaction" and "worry," to support translation into other languages and feel confident to support respondents to answer these questions.